Stable Limit Theorems for Empirical Processes under Conditional Neighborhood Dependence: Conditional Neighborhood Dependence

-(ii) We say that $\{Y_i\}_{i \in N_n}$ satisfies the \textit{the global Markov property} if for any two subsets $A$ and $B$ of $N_n$ which are separated by set $S \subset N_n$, $Y_A$ and $Y_B$ are conditionally independent given $Y_S$. \end{definition} Suppose that $\mathcal{M}_i$ is the $\sigma$-field generated by $Y_i$ for each $i \in N_n$.
+(iii) We say that $\{Y_i\}_{i \in N_n}$ satisfies the \textit{the global Markov property} if for any two subsets $A$ and $B$ of $N_n$ which are separated by set $S \subset N_n$, $Y_A$ and $Y_B$ are conditionally independent given $Y_S$. \end{definition} Suppose that $\mathcal{M}_i$ is the $\sigma$-field generated by $Y_i$ for each $i \in N_n$.
 It is not hard to see that if $\{Y_i\}_{i \in N_n}$ satisfies the global Markov property, it is CND with respect to $(\nu_n,\mathcal{M})$.
 And if $\{Y_i\}_{i \in N_n}$ is CND with respect to $(\nu_n,\mathcal{M})$, it satisfies the local Markov property.
 Hence our notion of CND is an intermediate concept between the local and the global Markov properties.\footnote{ \cite{Lauritzen/Dawid/Larsen/Leimer:1990:Networks} proposed Markov fields over directed acyclic graphs.
-They defined local Markov property and global Markov property and provided a sufficient condition under which both are equivalent.}
+They defined local Markov property and global Markov property and provided a sufficient condition under which both are equivalent.} Suppose that for each $i \in N$, $Y_i$ takes values in a finite set, say, $\mathcal{Y}_i$, and $Y = (Y_i)_{i \in N_n}$ is a discrete random vector with a positive probability mass at each point in the Cartesian product $\times_{i \in N}\mathcal{Y}_i$.
+Then, the pairwise Markov propety implies the global Markov property, and hence implies the CND property.
+(See p.119 of \cite{Koller/Friedman:09:ProbGraph}.)

+Note that Markov chains are not CND in general.
+For example, consider the set $N_n = \{1,2,...,n\}$ which represents time and a directed graph $\nu_n$ on $N_n$ such that $\nu_n(i) = \{i-1\}$.
+Let $\{Y_i\}_{i \in N_n}$ be a Markov chain.
+Then the requirement from a CND property that $Y_i$ and $Y_{i+2}$ be conditionally independent given $Y_{i-1}$ does not follow from the Markov chain property.